USCDataScience/polar.usc.edu/README.md

 ####Example: Extracting D3 stuff from Team 29
 -------------------
-- Create a folder on your Desktop.
-This will be our test folder and I will reference it as TEST.
-- Navigate to Team 29's HW3 Submission folder.
-- Follow this path: TOTAL_PRERNAN_CSCI572_HW_DATAVIS/src
-- Extract hw3.zip and open the hw3 folder

 I took three widgets from Team 29's project.
 One of them Lorraine had demonstrated on the main Wicket page, worldmap-template.html.
 The other two that I extracted were timeSeriesChart.html and widget3.html.
 I will just focus on timeSeriesChart.html.
 Explicit steps can be found at the bottom of this example.
 The following information is a description of the overall process.

 #####Javascript/CSS File Dependencies